 By the end of this tutorial, all your files will clearly have their copyright and licensing marked, and you will be able to verify this using a linter tool.

 For the purpose of this tutorial, we will assume that the directory of your project looks like this:

-The first thing you need is a licence.
-There are many good licences, but we will pick the GNU General Public Licence v3.0 (GPL).
-More than simply choosing a licence, you need to put the licence in your project directory.
+The first thing you need to do is to choose a license.
+For this tutorial, we assume that you chose the GNU General Public Licence v3.0 (GPL).
+More than simply choosing a license, you need to put the licence in your project directory.

-In the SPDX License List, we notice that the SPDX
+In the SPDX License List, you notice that the

-LICENSES, and put the licence text from the Free Software Foundation
+LICENSES, and put the license text from the Free Software

-Now that you have a licence, you need to indicate in the relevant files that
+Now that you have a license, you need to indicate in the relevant files that

-these files fall under that licence.
-We edit
+these files fall under that license.
+You edit

 src/main.c as such:

-Copyrightand record the publication years and copyright holders.
+SPDX-Copyright tag records the publication years and copyright holder

-README.md using this blurb, though we will need to
+README.md using this header blurb, though we will